jonase/learndatalogtoday/resources/chapters/chapter-2.md

 and the result set would have been exactly the same.

-Let's say we want to find out who starred in "Leathal Weapon".
+Let's say we want to find out who starred in "Lethal Weapon".
 We will need three data patterns for this.
-The first one finds the entity-id of the movie with "Leathal Weapon" as the title:
+The first one finds the entity-id of the movie with "Lethal Weapon" as the title:

     [?m :movie/title "Lethal Weapon"]